hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/682_41_saturday_august_3.md

 bad, and never think of them again.
 What is done is done.
 Throw off superstition.
 Have no weakness even in the face of death.
-Do not repent, do not brood over past deeds, and do not remember your good deeds; be *âzâd*  (free).
+Do not repent, do not brood over past deeds, and do not remember your good deeds; be *āzād*  (free).
 The weak, the fearful, the ignorant will never reach Atman.
 You cannot undo, the effect must come, face it, but be careful never to do the same thing again.
 Give up the burden of all deeds to the Lord; give all, both good and bad.
 Do not keep the good and give only